greg-raven/Impeachment-Chronicles/_posts/2019-01-14-nyt-reveals-fbi-retaliated-against-trump-for-comey-firing.md

 - Mollie Hemingway
 ---

-- A Friday expose from the New York Times reveals that the FBI investigation of Trump for alleged treason was little more than retaliation against the president for lawfully firing an incompetent and ethically-challenged FBI director.
+- A Friday expose from *The New York Times* reveals that the FBI investigation of Trump for alleged treason was little more than retaliation against the president for lawfully firing an incompetent and ethically-challenged FBI director.

-In a Friday night news dump, the New York Times revealed the FBI’s surprisingly flimsy justification for launching a retaliatory investigation into President Donald Trump, their chief adversary during their recent troubled era.
+In a Friday night news dump, *The New York Times* revealed the FBI’s surprisingly flimsy justification for launching a retaliatory investigation into President Donald Trump, their chief adversary during their recent troubled era.

 Admitting there is no actual evidence for their probe into whether Trump “worked for the Russians,” FBI officials instead cited their foreign policy differences with him, his lawful firing of bungling FBI Director James Comey, and alarm that he accurately revealed to the American public that he was told he wasn’t under investigation by the FBI, when they preferred to hide that fact.

 The news was treated as a bombshell, and it was, but not for the reasons many thought.
 It wasn’t news that the FBI had launched the investigation.
 Just last month, CNN reported that top FBI officials opened an investigation into Trump after the lawful firing of Comey because Trump “needed to be reined in,” a shocking admission of abuse of power by our nation’s top law enforcement agency.

-The Washington Post reported Mueller was looking into whether Trump obstructed the Russia investigation by insisting he was innocent of the outlandish charges selectively leaked by government officials to compliant media.
+The *Washington Post* reported Mueller was looking into whether Trump obstructed the Russia investigation by insisting he was innocent of the outlandish charges selectively leaked by government officials to compliant media.
 Perhaps because such an obstruction investigation was immediately condemned as scandalous political overreach, that aspect was downplayed while Mueller engaged in a limitless “Russia” probe that has rung up countless Trump affiliates for process crimes unrelated to treasonous collusion with Russia to steal the 2016 election, and spun off various investigations having nothing to do with Russia in any way.

-The latest Times report does provide more detail than these earlier reports, however, and none of it makes the FBI look good.
+The latest *Times* report does provide more detail than these earlier reports, however, and none of it makes the FBI look good.
 In fact, it provides evidence of a usurpation of constitutional authority to determine foreign policy that belongs not with a politically unaccountable FBI but with the citizens’ elected president.
 More on that in a bit.

 **Criminalizing Foreign Policy Differences**

 Using leaked information and testimony from various former governmental officials, we learn that the FBI opened its aggressive, norm-breaking, and unconstitutional investigation, supposedly into whether Trump “worked for the Russians,” after he fired Comey and revealed how the agency was playing games with their spurious “Russia” probe.

-The Saturday New York Times article appeared on page one, above the fold, with the almost laughable headline “FBI Investigated if Trump Worked for the Russians.”
+The Saturday *New York Times* article appeared on page one, above the fold, with the almost laughable headline “FBI Investigated if Trump Worked for the Russians.”
 The online version of the story was headlined “FBI Opened Inquiry Into Whether Trump Was Secretly Working on Behalf of Russia.”
 Nine paragraphs into the story, the reporters admit that there is and was literally “no evidence” to support the idea Trump worked for Russia.

 The top of the article, however, immediately presented the FBI-friendly interpretation of the agency’s motivations as fact — without evidence and despite strong evidence to the contrary — saying the FBI began its investigation because they were “so concerned by the president’s behavior” rather than saying it was because they were “so concerned he’d continue to expose their behavior” or “so concerned he’d hold them accountable for their political investigations.”